SatyPardus/SuperMP-Public/README.md

 It should not.
 For people who connect, the Save file system is completely disabled.
 For the host, the save file is modified as if he would play alone.
 In theory this should not cause any corruption, if it does, I apologize!
 Let me know if anything unexpected happens.

+# Disclaimer
+The mod uses a custom Statistics system which **can not be turned off yet**.
+I will add a opt-out before I completely release this mod.

+This statistic collects: SteamID, Steam Display Name, When you started a network session, when you closed a network session and the current version of the mod.